marknotton/dependencies/README.md

 ![Made For NPM](https://img.shields.io/badge/Made%20for-NPM-orange.svg)

-Instantiate all NPM packages into a single object and sanitise their names.
+Instantiate all dev NPM packages into a single object and sanitise their names.

 ## Installation